 Grantees cannot limit students' participation within program hours.
-Actual number of students served is subject to monitoring and verification by the OSDE.
-The number of students that attend the program for 30 days or more determines the level of service.
+The actual number of students served is subject to monitoring and verification by the OSDE.

 Applicants are required to maintain the level of service identified in the grant application.
 Awarded applicants must meet their level of service within year two of the grant award.